txitxo0/googlefindmytools-homeassistant/ESP32Firmware/README.md

 - After 1 year, you need to re-register the ESP32
 - You cannot view locations for the ESP32 in the Google Find My Device app.
 You will need to use the Python script to do so.
 - No privacy features such as rotating MAC addresses are implemented
 - The firmware was built to receive as many network reports as possible.
 Therefore, it might consume more power than necessary.
-To fix this, you can tweak the parameters (TX Power and advertising interval) in 'main.c'
+To fix this, you can tweak the parameters (TX Power and advertising interval) in [`main.c`](main/main.c)